bakape/shamichan/README.md

 * `make watch` watches the file system for changes and incrementally rebuilds the client
 * `make clean` removes files from the previous compilation
-* `make dist_clean` in addition to the above, removes configuration, images and stored assets
+* `make dist_clean` in addition to the above removes images and stored assets

 ###Linux only
 * make creates a Go workspace in the `.build` subdirectory.
 If you don't have a